Ever wondered how to brine chicken wings?

 Measure 2 Cups Per Pound of Water

 This step is very important because you need to make a couple of measurement on the liquid that you will use.
 The liquid you will need depends on how many chicken wings you are expecting to cook.
-If you put too much, they will be very soft and challenging to cook.
+If you put too much, they will be very soft and challenging to cook in an air fryer toaster oven.
 If the water is too little, the chicken will easily dry out.

 The best way to measure how much water you need is to put the chicken wings in a large bowl.
 You can start pouring warm water into the bowl and stop when the meat is submerged and sits about 3 inches above the chicken wings.
 This water can be poured into a measuring container so you can use it when needed.